shahid129/my-sub-my-way/README.md

     - The user types multiple numbers instead of one number.
     - The user types a number that is not in the list.
     - The user inputs nothing and presses enter.
-    - The uer types special characters.
+    - The user types special characters.
     - Image of Error when typed wrong and  is not accepted. ![Image](assets/images/bread_error.png)

 - The same error pops up for most of the ordering system
 - The user is limited to choose vegetables only six time.
 - The user is limited to choose only three sauces rather than choosing all the sauces. ![Image](assets/images/sauce_error.png)

-- Once the order is complete, the ordering system calculates the price and offers the user if they would like to have 15% off their bill.
+- Once the order is complete, the ordering system calculates the price and asks the user if they would like to have 15% off their bill.
 - If the user select 'y', the system calculates the bill by taking off 15% off the price.
 - The Receipt is Printed in the end which gives all the details of the order. ![Receipt Image](assets/images/receipt.png)